A Bakersfield DUI Lawyer with Experience Backed by Science

 - Phencyclidine (PCP)

 Typically, DUI charges are determined by failed blood and breath tests, random employer-administered drug tests, or inspection from a drug expert.
 Refusal to submit to one of these tests gives reason to charge a commercial driver with a DUI, due to implied consent and FMCSA policies.
-Attorney Jeremy Brehmer has a highly knowledgeable scientific background, giving him unique insight into test procedures and potential inaccuracies that can aid in your defense.
+Bakersfield DUI lawyer, attorney Jeremy Brehmer has a highly knowledgeable scientific background, giving him unique insight into test procedures and potential inaccuracies that can aid in your defense.

 To find out more about the specifics of your charges and how our Bakersfield commercial driver DUI attorney can help you protect your future, call (661) 430-0868 today.